Diptonil/raging-coffee/interfaces/README.md

 - Default methods need method bodies and not semicolons (like static interface methods).

+## Private Interface Methods

+- This is a feature that is utterly useless on its own.
+This only finds use to complement Extension Methods in Java.
+- The idea is to have a method with code specification (like a default method) such that its use case is only limited to only calls by other default interface methods.
+- It is `default` by default (it is implied that it contains code).
+- Being private, such interfaces can obviously never externally used by any implementing class.
+- This is a very trivial topic with respect to classical interfacing.
+However, it is helpful if certain advantages are to be availed that the current features of interfaces provides.
+- This is a powerful feature only if we have some moderate logic in default methods that get reused in multiple default methods.
+Or it can be used to decrease the lines of code in a particular default method (as recommended by Robert C. Martin in his Clean Code).

 ## Programs

 1. `SimpleInterfacingApplication.java`: The use of simple interfaces is shown here in which there are 2 interface methods - one static and one non-static.